carbon-language/carbon-lang/llvm/docs/index.rst

 .. toctree::
    :hidden:

-   UserGuides
+   GettingStartedTutorials
    ProgrammingDocumentation
    Reference
    SubsystemDocumentation
+   UserGuides

+:doc:`GettingStartedTutorials`
+  For those new to the LLVM system.

 :doc:`UserGuides`
-  For those new to the LLVM system.
+  User guides and How-tos.

 :doc:`ProgrammingDocumentation`
   For developers of applications which use LLVM as a library.